 In this blog, we will explore how insurance eligibility verification and benefits checks are important processes in the healthcare revenue cycle once a patient schedules an appointment.
 So let’s explore more about patient insurance eligibility verification and how automation can fast-track the verification process for healthcare providers.

-What is the Patient Insurance Eligibility Verification Process?
+What is Patient Insurance Eligibility Verification?

 It involves the process of confirming whether a patient possesses valid and active insurance coverage at the point when they require medical attention.
 Moreover, this process extends to verifying the intricate details of their insurance policy.